-Dr. Eugene Hershorin is a specialist in developmental-behavioral pediatrics.
-He works in Miami, FL.
-His clinical interests include acne, attention deficit disorder (ADD/ADHD), and autism.
-He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Hershorin studied medicine at Penn State College of Medicine.
-He completed his residency training at The Children's Hospital of Philadelphia.
-Dr. Hershorin's distinctions include: South Florida Super Doctors; Florida Super Doctors 2009 - South Florida Edition; and Florida Super Doctors.
+Dr. Eugene Hershorin is a developmental-behavioral pediatrics specialist.
+These areas are among Dr. Hershorin's clinical interests: acne, attention deficit disorder (ADD/ADHD), and autism.
+He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended Penn State College of Medicine for medical school and subsequently trained at The Children's Hospital of Philadelphia for residency.
+He has received distinctions including South Florida Super Doctors; Florida Super Doctors 2009 - South Florida Edition; and Florida Super Doctors.
 He is affiliated with South Miami Hospital.

 Clinical interests: Sleep Disorders, Sickle Cell Disease, Acne, Diabetes, Obesity, Attention Deficit Disorder, Autism, ...
 (Read more)

 Dr. Jeffrey Brosco is a physician who specializes in developmental-behavioral pediatrics.
-Dr. Brosco is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 Awards and/or distinctions Dr. Brosco has received include South Florida Super Doctors; Florida Super Doctors 2009 - South Florida Edition; and Florida Super Doctors.

 Dr. Ann Londono, who practices in Miami, FL, is a medical specialist in developmental-behavioral pediatrics.
-Dr. Londono is in-network for United Healthcare Navigate, Humana HMO, and United Healthcare HMO, and more.
+Dr. Londono is in-network for United Healthcare Navigate, Humana HMO, United Healthcare HMO, and more.

 Dr. Silvia Fajardo-Hiriart works as a developmental pediatrician in Miami, FL.
-She is in-network for several insurance carriers, including United Healthcare HMO, United Healthcare Navigate, and United Healthcare Silver, in addition to other insurance carriers.
+Dr. Fajardo-Hiriart honors United Healthcare HMO, United Healthcare Navigate, and United Healthcare Silver, in addition to other insurance carriers.

-Dr. Magdalena Plewinska's area of specialization is developmental-behavioral pediatrics.
-He takes United Healthcare HMO, United Healthcare Compass, United Healthcare Navigate, and more.
+Dr. Magdalena Plewinska's specialty is developmental-behavioral pediatrics.
+Dr. Plewinska takes United Healthcare HMO, United Healthcare Compass, and United Healthcare Navigate, in addition to other insurance carriers.

 Conditions / Treatments